hidayahrr/hidayahrr/README.md

 👨‍💻 Currently, I work full-time as a Senior Data & Automation Engineer at Coda.
 I am open to various freelancing opportunities to practice my skills and to build portfolio during my free time.

 🎸 Outside the world of work, I love to invest in various financial instruments and practice martial arts.
-Oh!
-I also love reading books on personal development & financial literacy.

 ✈️ Please visit my latest projects in repositories.